-Fortunately for them, their father had what was an unusual attitude to learning for the time.
+It was fortunate for the Paley sisters that their father had what was an unusual attitude to learning for the time.
 Reverend Paley did not see why his daughters’ education should stop in early teenagehood, or be limited to certain ‘ladylike’ subjects.
-‘We had a father who took part in work and play and who was interested in electricity and photography’, Mary recalled, describing how he entertained the whole village occasionally with his scientific demonstrations.
-At home, after supper in the evenings, he read aloud everything from The Arabian Nights, Gulliver’s Travels and the Iliad to Shakespeare and Walter Scott, ‘those fireside bulwarks of the old-fashioned home evenings’ as F.M.
+‘We had a father who took part in work and play and who was interested in electricity and photography’, Mary recalled, describing how he entertained the whole village occasionally by putting on scientific demonstrations in the church hall.
+At home, after supper in the evenings, he read aloud to the family: everything from The Arabian Nights, Gulliver’s Travels and the Iliad to Shakespeare and Walter Scott, ‘those fireside bulwarks of the old-fashioned home evenings’ as F.M.
 (Flora) Mayor wrote in The Rector’s Daughter, her wonderful evocation of a similar Victorian upbringing published in 1924 (see below).
-Reverend Paley’s strong religious principles meant that there were limits to his tolerance, however.
+Reverend Paley’s strong religious principles meant that there were limits to his tolerance of worldly things, however.
 He disapproved of the novels of Charles Dickens and once threw his daughters’ dolls into the fire, because, as Mary wrote, ‘he said we were making them into idols and we never had any more.’

 When her sister left home to get married, Mary’s daughterly duties seemed duller than ever.
-To give her something to do (and perhaps to dissuade her from marrying an unsuitable army officer she was engaged to) Reverend Paley encouraged her to enter for the Cambridge Higher Local Examination, first introduced in 1869 for women over eighteen who wished to become teachers.
-He set about coaching Mary in divinity and mathematics, and they studied Potts’ Euclid’s Elements of Geometry together.
-Not all of Mary’s studies were enjoyable.
-But although, as she recalled, she wept over the ‘Conic Sections’ paper in maths, she passed the examination with distinction in the summer of 1871.
-She was awarded a small scholarship to attend the University’s new scheme of Lectures for Women, on condition that she reside in Cambridge.
-At the time, the idea that single women might live apart from their parents, and attend lectures was, as Mary said herself, ‘an outrageous proceeding’.
-Fortunately for her, her father knew and liked Anne Jemima Clough, whom Cambridge professor Henry Sidgwick had asked to look after the students at 74 Regent Street.
+To give her something to do (and perhaps dissuade her from marrying the army officer she was engaged to) Reverend Paley encouraged her to enter for the Cambridge Higher Local Examination, first introduced in 1869 for women over eighteen who wished to become teachers.
+He set about coaching Mary in divinity and mathematics, and they studied the Cambridge tutor Robert Potts’ Euclid’s Elements of Geometry together.
+Mary struggled with maths, and she recalled that she wept over the ‘Conic Sections’ paper in the summer of 1871.
+However she passed the overall examination with distinction, and was awarded a small scholarship to attend the University’s new scheme of Lectures for Women.

+The scholarship came with one condition: that she reside in Cambridge for the duration of one academic year.
+At the time, the idea that an unmarried woman might live apart from her parents in order to attend lectures was, as Mary said herself, ‘an outrageous proceeding’.
+Cambridge, like Oxford, was a male university.
+Fortunately for her, her father knew and liked Anne Jemima Clough, the much respected educator whom Cambridge professor Henry Sidgwick had asked to look after five women students at 74 Regent Street.
 Reverend Paley’s admiration for Miss Clough’s commitment to women’s higher education and his pride in his daughter’s achievements helped him to overcome his misgivings, so Mary Paley Marshall became one of Newnham’s ‘first five’ students.

 In What I Remember Mary describes how she came to Cambridge for ‘general cultivation’ and only expected to stay for three terms.
 She chose to study Latin, History and Literature along with Logic, which Reverend Paley thought of as ‘such a safe subject’.
 But if he thought that his daughter would be unchanged by a Cambridge education he was mistaken.
 In her first term Mary obediently attended evangelical services and taught at St Giles’s Sunday school, as her father wished.
-But soon, she said, ‘Mill’s Inductive Logic and Ecce Homo and Herbert Spencer and the general tone of thought gradually undermined my old beliefs’, and with the encouragement of her lecturer, the economist Alfred Marshall (whom she later married), she changed subjects to study Moral Sciences (Political Economy, Politics and Philosophy).
-In 1874 Mary Paley was one of the first two women to take Cambridge University’s Moral Sciences Tripos, and the following year she became Newnham College’s first residential woman lecturer in economics.
+But soon, she said, ‘Mill’s Inductive Logic and Ecce Homo and Herbert Spencer and the general tone of thought gradually undermined my old beliefs’, and with the encouragement of her lecturer, the economist Alfred Marshall (whom she would later marry), she changed subjects to study Moral Sciences (Political Economy, Politics and Philosophy).
+With Marshall’s encouragement, in 1874 Mary Paley became one of the first two women to take Cambridge University’s Moral Sciences Tripos, and the following year she became Newnham College’s first residential woman lecturer in economics.

 Ann Kennedy Smith